-- Limited companies remain taxed on trading profit only.
+- Limited companies remain taxed only on trading profit.

 Succession planning as a Company.

 - A limited liability company is a separate legal entity.
-So the company continues in existence surpassing shareholders.
+So the company continues to exist, surpassing shareholders.
 That means if directors or members retire or experience ill-health, the company will continue to exist and operate.

 - Provides security for company employees and members of the company.